rwb/ccjs710/README.md

 >
 ```

-* Please note that *j* is a positive number.
-Since *j* is the opposite sign of the second derivative of the log-likelihood function, this indicates that the log-likelihood function is concave down at its maximum.
 * Next, we turn to the issue of using a ratio of likelihoods to test the hypothesis of equal failure rates between the two groups.
 * We begin by imposing the equality constraint that both groups have the same failure rates.
 * Then, we calculate the likelihood for each group subject to the constraint that the failure rate is a constant value of 0.182